-|Total global cash and in-kind donations from Walmart, Sam’s Club and Walmart Foundation for disaster recovery and preparedness||>$11 million||>$3.5 million||>$50 million|
+|Total global cash and in-kind donations from Walmart, Sam’s Club and Walmart Foundation for disaster recovery and preparedness1||>$3.5 million||>$50 million||>$24 million|

 |Emergency declarations throughout the U.S. in support of disasters2||23||2,509||70|

-|Number of days Emergency Operations Center activated beyond normal operations||26||41||257|
+|Number of days Emergency Operations Center activated beyond normal operations3||41||257||64|

-Relevance to our business & society
+Relevance to Our Business & Society

 Disasters and business disruptions can happen at any time.
 In any given year, communities face risks related to extreme weather, violence, breakdown of infrastructure, and, as COVID-19 reminded us — disease outbreaks and pandemics.
 Disasters have a direct impact on Walmart’s business and stakeholders.
 Disasters can put associates and customers in harm’s way, interfere with our operations, disrupt product supplies, compromise communications and information security, cause property damage and result in high costs of recovery.

 To enhance the resilience of our business in the face of disaster and disruption, and help mitigate the impact of disaster on the communities where we operate, we focus on the following: